Bushido Blade 2: Reception

-In Japan, Bushido Blade 2 was the top-selling PlayStation game the week of its release as well as the week after.
+In Japan, the game was the top-selling PlayStation game the week of its release as well as the week after.
 During the week of April 3, 1998, the game was the third-best-selling game including games from other consoles.
 In North America, Bushido Blade 2 was the ninth-best-selling game during the week of November 13, 1998.